player356377/Roblox-Starving-Artists-Image-Drawer-Cheat/README.md

 4: To stop the script mid drawing press the 'end' key on your keyboard

 ## This script emulates mouse presses which not only roblox can recieve
-It is important you have the roblox player in fullscreen mode and that you dont open another window unless you halt the script
+It is important that you have the roblox player in fullscreen mode and that you dont open another window before you halt the script